wp-plugins/wpstorecart/readme.txt

 6. Shipping options

 == Changelog ==

+= 2.4.9 =
+* Fixed: Fixed several issues with the diagnostics screen showing a blank textarea.
+Now, regardless of the restrictions on Apache and PHP, it will show whatever diagnostics information it can.
+* Added: The wpstorecart shortcode can now be used with other shortcodes.
+For example, this shortcode combination now works: [wpstorecart display="haspurchased" primkey="X"] [another_shortcode] [/wpstorecart]
+* Fixed: Removed a hard coded reference to my local database table and replaced it with the correct dynamic wpdb table name

 = 2.4.8 =
 * Fixed: there was an issue with 2.4.6 for people who were upgrading.
 2.4.7 didn't update the stable tag in this readme.txt file